Chemutai98/se-assignment-1-setting-up-your-developer-environment-Chemutai98/README.md

 1. Select Your Operating System (OS):
    Choose an operating system that best suits your preferences and project requirements.
 Download and Install Windows 11. https://www.microsoft.com/software-download/windows11

+- Click download after accessing the link and follow intructions to create installation media -Run the downloaded tool
+-open the tool you downloaded
+-Accept license
+-Select "create installation media" for another pc -Click next
+-Choose language and click next
+-use usb flash drive and insert into your pc
+-insert flas into your pc and restart pc, press the appropriate key to enter the BIOS/UEFI set up Set your PC to boot from usb drive, save and exit.
+-Select language, time and keyoard preferences
+-Click next and then install now
+-Enter product key and click next
+-Accept terms and lick next
+-Click next and the setup will begin copying files and installing windows -The pc will restart and after installation boot the initial screen set up will appear, follow the screen prompts and complete setup
+- Windows will finalize the set up and bring you to the desktop.
 2. Install a Text Editor or Integrated Development Environment (IDE):
    Select and install a text editor or IDE suitable for your programming languages and workflow.
 Download and Install Visual Studio Code. https://code.visualstudio.com/Download

 3. Set Up Version Control System:
    Install Git and configure it on your local machine.
 Create a GitHub account for hosting your repositories.
 Initialize a Git repository for your project and make your first commit. https://github.com